Yining-Hu/isdlab/README.md

-# Introduction to Software Development
+# Introduction to Software Development (ISD)

-This repo contains the code for the labs in Jacks classes each week.
-This repo is for VsCode users, if you wish to use Netbeans, please visit this repo: https://github.com/jiak1/ISDAutLab-Netbeans
+This repo provides a Maven version of the ISD labs for VS Code users.

 Make sure you first install: